exasol/transformers-extension/doc/user_guide/user_guide.md

 The extension provides two types of UDFs:

-* Utility UDFs: Managing of Transformers models in the Exasol BucketFS.
+* Utility UDFs: Manage Transformers models in the Exasol BucketFS.
 * Prediction UDFs: Use a downloaded pre-trained model to perform prediction.

 ### A Note on UDFs :